AGES-UARK/2dfft_utils/README.rst

 .. note::

-	Note that instructions have been tested only in Ubuntu and Mac.
+	Instructions have been tested only in Ubuntu and Mac.
 	Instructions may need to be modified, and are not guaranteed for Windows.

 .. note::

-	Note that this guide was written for use with simulation data where galaxy images are already face-on, and includes no scripts for de-projecting.
+	This guide was written for use with simulation data where galaxy images are already face-on, and includes no scripts for de-projecting.

 	Pitch angle data from observational FITS that have been deprojected should